AS9100 in Detail:

 It replaces ISO’s Guide 83, which provided a base structure and standardized text for management system standards (MSS).
 Guide 83 started to address complaints that many have when integrating current MSS like ISO 9001, ISO 14001 and ISO 27001.
 While these standards have common elements, they are described and organized differently, making it difficult for organizations to implement multiple standards.

 “Annex SL” further addresses these issues by creating a “template” upon which ISO MSS are to be built in the future.
 Written primarily as a guide to those who draft the standards, the core of Annex SL consists of 8 clauses and 4 appendices that encompass a “high-level structure” (essentially shared high-level concepts among standards), shared terms/definitions and actual shared clause titles and text.
 Examples of “high-level structure” covered by Annex SL include areas ranging from support to operations, and leadership to planning.
-(This article from the ISO/IEC JTCG chair and secretary lists each structural area touched by Annex SL.)

 Building Standards Specificity On Annex SL’s Mandated Structure